lnicastro/DIF/README.md

 ## Requirements

+1. MySQL or MariaDB configured and working
+2. mysql_config / mariadb_config
-1. MySQL / MariaDB source code configured via `cmake` (same version as the system version OR installed)
+3. MySQL / MariaDB source code configured via `cmake` (same version as the system version OR installed)
-2. make or gmake
+4. make or gmake
-3. Perl `DBI/DBD-MySQL` modules
+5. Perl `DBI/DBD-MySQL` modules

 ## Compile and install
 Compiling DIF depends on how you installed MySQL/MariaDB on your machine.